achukka/p3_collaboration_and_competition/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
-See `maddpg_agent.py` for the learning process.
+Follow the instructions in [Tennis.ipynb](https://github.com/adityaharish/p3_collaboration_and_competition/blob/master/Tennis.ipynb) to get train your own agent!
+Take a deep dive into [maddpg_agent.py](https://github.com/adityaharish/p3_collaboration_and_competition/blob/master/maddpg_agent.py) for the learning process and [model.py](https://github.com/adityaharish/p3_collaboration_and_competition/blob/master/model.py) for the network architecture.

 ### Approach